 What type of monthly premium to choose for income protection insurance

-The type of monthly premium you choose determines, not only how much you pay but also how this may change from time to time.
+The type of monthly premium you choose determines, not only how much you pay but also how this may change during the policy term.
 Understanding the different types of monthly premiums on offer with income protection insurance and how these work can guide you to the best options for you and prevent any surprises in the future.

 Guaranteed premiums for income protection insurance